eslint/eslint/docs/src/rules/no-unmodified-loop-condition.md

 ## When Not To Use It

 If you don't want to notified about references inside of loop conditions, then it's safe to disable this rule.

-## Version

-This rule was introduced in ESLint 2.0.0-alpha-2.